ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 2. Now we're going to build the script!
 Create a new script and call it "WeaponAimClient".

 3. Open this script, removing any existing text, and let's start by accessing our variables.

+     1. We first want to create a reference to the weapon object, so type this at the top of the script:

+         ```lua
+         local WEAPON = script:FindAncestorByType('Weapon')
+         ```

 So to model after Tung's advanced systems, the fire staff should change camera setup, have a damage spread, and require gaining more ammo as a pickup to explain how that works.